wazuh/wazuh-documentation/source/cloud-service/archived-data/filename-format.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Wazuh provides two types of storage for your indexed data: hot and cold storage.
-Learn more about the cold storage filename format in this section.
+  :description: Wazuh provides two types of storage for your data: indexed and archived.
+Learn more about the archived data in this section.

 .. _cloud_cold_storage_format:

 Filename format
 ===============

-The files are stored in a directory structure that indicates the date and time the file was delivered to the cold storage.
+The files are stored in a directory structure that indicates the date and time the file was delivered to the archived data.

 The main path follows this format: